 "Detail" adjusts the sharpness of a video image.
-Use $\blacksquare$ and $\pm \blacktriangleright$ until the display is as sharp as desired, keeping in mind that any increase in detail above 3 (default) will also introduce a certain degree of noise in the image.
+Use $\P$ and $\P$ until the display is as sharp as desired, keeping in mind that any increase in detail above 3 (default) will also introduce a certain degree of noise in the image.
 Set below 3 to filter the signal and remove noise from a noisy source.
 Keep at 3 to apply no detail.